Los Angeles Metro Rail: Security and safety

 Half of the Metro Rail's trains and stations are patrolled by the Los Angeles County Sheriff's Department under a law enforcement contract.
-The Los Angeles Police Department, and Long Beach Police Department also patrol stations within their respective cities, also under contract.
-The system is also monitored by security personnel through closed-circuit television cameras in Metro Rail stations and subway cars.
+The Los Angeles Police Department and Long Beach Police Department patrol stations within their respective cities, also under contract.
+The system is monitored by security personnel through closed-circuit television cameras.
+Metro Ambassadors are an in-house outreach team to provide a better user experience.
+They help riders navigate and provide information about the system.

+In June 2024, the Metro Executive Board voted 10-0 to create their own transit police force.
+A cited reason included frustration with a lack of control over the existing contracts.
+This force is planned to consist of officers, crisis workers, and homelessness outreach teams.

 History

 In the early 20th century, Southern California had an extensive privately owned rail transit network with over 1000 mi of track, operated by Pacific Electric (Red Cars) and Los Angeles Railway (Yellow Cars).
 However, from 1927 revenue shortfall caused Pacific Electric to begin replacing lightly used rail lines with buses.
-In 1958 the remnants of the privately owned rail and bus systems were consolidated into a government agency known as the Los Angeles Metropolitan Transit Authority or MTA.
-By 1963 the remaining rail lines were completely removed and replaced with bus service.
+In 1958, the remnants of the privately owned rail and bus systems were consolidated into a government agency known as the Los Angeles Metropolitan Transit Authority or MTA.
+By 1963, the remaining rail lines were completely removed and replaced with bus service.

 In the following decades, growing traffic congestion led to increased public support for rail transit's return.
-Beginning in the 1970s, a variety of factors, including environmental concerns, an increasing population and the price of gasoline led to calls for mass transit other than buses.
-The Los Angeles County Metropolitan Transportation Authority (LACMTA, now branded as Metro) began construction of the initial lines throughout the 1980s using revenues from a voter-approved increase in sales tax.
-The Blue (A) Line finally opened on July 14, 1990, some 27 years after the final streetcar line closed.
-Since that date, the system has been developed to its current size.
+Beginning in the 1970s, a variety of factors, including environmental concerns, an increasing population, and the price of gasoline led to calls for mass transit other than buses.
+Los Angeles Metro began construction of the initial lines throughout the 1980s using revenues from a voter-approved increase in sales tax.
+The Blue (A) Line opened on July 14, 1990, 27 years after the final streetcar line closed.
+The system has been progressively expanded since.
 The following table shows this expansion's timeline:

+Just before the opening of the Metro Rail, Proposition U passed, which halved the allowable residential density throughout much of Los Angeles.
+This reduced the viability of the Metro Rail by limiting dense residential housing near transit stations.
+Before 2000, none of the land near the stations was converted to residential use.